Here are 10 more creative ways to use stories in speech therapy.

 Let each student, on his/her turn secretly choose a target word to describe.

-They are not aloud to act it out or point to anything.
+They are not allowed to act it out or point to anything.

 They cannot give any clues about the letters or say any part of the word until it has been said.